tsmith512/directomatic/README.md

 ## Usage

 - Populate the spreadsheet with the necessary paths.
-- Use `/list` to confirm that they are being read and pass validation.
+- Use `/list` to read and validate rules from the spreadsheet.
+- Use `/diff` to compare processed rules from the spreadsheet with the published rules on the Rules List API to see what would be added or removed.
-- Use `/publish` to generated localized URLs and add them to the Cloudflare List
+- Use `/publish` to process the spreadsheet into rules and _replace_ the List on Cloudflare.
 - If you haven't already, ["create a Bulk Redirect rule to enable the redirects in the list"](https://developers.cloudflare.com/rules/bulk-redirects/create-dashboard/#3-create-a-bulk-redirect-rule-to-enable-the-redirects-in-the-list) in the Cloudflare Dashboard.

+## Known Limitations

+- The spreadsheet must be set to "Anyone with the link can View"
+- The app will not enable/disable the List as a Bulk Redirect list, only update
+- There's no frontend